FIT Files Structure

 writer.stop(track);

-• Writes final Event (STOP)
+• Writes the final Event (STOP) data record (where applicable)

-• Writes Session message with developer fields
+• Writes the Session message (with any developer fields)

-• Writes Activity message
+• Writes the Activity message

-• Saves JSON summary file
+• Closes the file and saves a JSON summary file

-File Naming Convention
+File Naming Convention

 Files are named: activity_YYYYMMDDTHHMMSS.fit